Albert the Great

 Albert spent the next eight years traveling around Germany conducting various ecclesiastical tasks.
 Then in 1274 while he was traveling to the Council of Lyons Albert received the sad news of the untimely death of Thomas Aquinas, his friend and former student of many years.
 After the close of the Council Albert returned to Germany.
 There is evidence that he traveled to Paris in the year 1277 in order to defend Aquinas’ teaching, which was under attack at the university.
 In 1279, anticipating his death he drew up his own last will and testament.
 On November 15, 1280 he died and was buried in Cologne.
 On December 15, 1931 Pope Pius XI declared Albert both a saint and a doctor of the Church.
 On the 16th of December 1941 Pope Pius XII declared Albert the patron saint of the natural sciences.

-Albert's labors resulted in the formation of what might be called a Christian reception of Aristotle in the Western Europe.
-Although Albert himself had a strong bias in favor of Neo-Platonism, his work on Aristotle shows him to have a deep understanding of the Aristotelian program.
+Albert’s labors resulted in the formation of what might be called a Christian reception of Aristotle in the Western Europe.
+Albert himself had a strong bias in favor of Neo-Platonism,and his work on Aristotle shows him to have had a deep understanding of the Aristotelian program.
 Along with his student Thomas Aquinas he was of the opinion that Aristotle and the kind of natural philosophy that he represented was no obstacle to the development of a Christian philosophical vision of the natural order.
 In order to establish this point Albert carefully dissected the method that Aristotle employed in undertaking the task of expounding natural philosophy.
 This method, Albert decided, is experientially based and proceeds to draw conclusions by the use of both inductive and deductive logic.
 Christian theology, as Albert found it taught in Europe rested firmly upon the revelation of Sacred Scripture and the Church Fathers.
 Therefore, he reasoned, the two domains of human culture are distinct in their methodology and pose no threat to each other.
 Both can be pursued for their own sake.
 Philosophy was not to be valued only in terms of its ancillary relation to theology.
+As recent research has shown, Albert subordinated his use of Aristotle to his understanding of the Neoplatonic view of reality that he found in the writings of Pseudo Dionysius and the Liber de causis.
+He saw all of reality in terms of the Neoplatonic categories of exit and return, which he referred to in his writings with the terms exitus, perfectio, and reductio.
+This schema gave him a framework into which he could develop the scientific insights of Aristotle.

 Albert carefully prepared a paraphrase of Aristotle’s Organon (the logical treatises in the Aristotelian corpus).
 He then used the results of this paraphrase to address the problem of universals as he found it discussed in the philosophical literature and debates of the medieval philosophical culture.
 He defined the term universal as referring to “ … that which, although it exists in one, is apt by nature to exist in many.”
 Because it is apt to be in many, it is predicable of them.
 (De praed., tract II, c.
 1) He then distinguished three kinds of universals, those that pre-exist the things that exemplify them (universale ante rem), those that exist in individual things (universale in re), and those that exist in the mind when abstracted from individual things (universale post rem).